Gum Disease Treatment in Tamarac

-Dr. Levine or Dr. Porras will first obtain a complete picture of the condition of your gums.
+Dr. Levine will first obtain a complete picture of the condition of your gums.
 We take full digital X-rays and, when needed, a state-of-the-art 3D CT scan of your teeth and jaw.
-From these, the doctor can accurately see the level of bone support around your teeth and determine if any bone has been lost.
+From these, Dr. Levine can accurately see the level of bone support around your teeth and determine if any bone has been lost.
 He also gently probes the depth of the spaces between your gums and teeth to ascertain the extent of inflammation.

-Based on his findings, the doctor will formulate a detailed treatment plan to effectively combat the disease.
+Based on his findings, Dr. Levine will formulate a detailed treatment plan to effectively combat the disease.
 He will explain every step in detail and answer all your questions.
 You will know exactly what to expect so you can feel comfortable about your treatment.

 Oral cancer screening

-As a preliminary step, the doctors perform an advanced oral cancer screening using the Identafi® diagnostic light system.
+As a preliminary step, Dr. Levine performs an advanced oral cancer screening using the Identafi® diagnostic light system.
 The Identafi device has three different colors of light that are shined into your mouth to show tissue irregularities not visible to the naked eye.
-The doctors can zero in on any abnormality and determine if it shows signs of serious disease or oral cancer.
+Dr. Levine can zero in on any abnormality and determine if it shows signs of serious disease or oral cancer.

 We will give you a disclosing tablet with dyes to show the plaque on your teeth, so you can see which areas need more attention during your home oral care.
 The plaque assessment also helps us educate you on effective home oral care techniques.

 The first line of attack in treating periodontitis is a thorough cleaning to remove accumulated plaque and calculus on your teeth and below your gumline.
 We smooth the surfaces of your tooth roots to make it more difficult for further bacteria to accumulate, and to make it easier for the gums to reattach to your teeth.
 This entire process is called scaling and root planing, or deep cleaning.